-Tender sashimi grade salmon soaked in a delicious Japanese marinade and served with crunchy cucumber and fresh avocado over rice.
-This recipe is refreshing, filling and super quick to make!
+Tender cubes of sashimi-grade salmon soaked in a delicious Japanese marinade and served with crunchy cucumber and fresh avocado over fluffy white rice.
+This salmon don recipe is refreshing, filling and easy to make!
+Let's get started!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Salmon don is a simple dish traditionally made with slices of sashimi-grade salmon served over rice.
 You could say that it is a variation of "kaisendon", a rice bowl dish topped with a mixture of raw seafood.
 In my recipe, I add cubes of crunchy cucumber and soft avocado to make the dish a little more nutritious and texturally interesting.

 This is actually one of my go-to recipes when I don't feel like cooking.
 It's refreshing, filling and a great way to enjoy the natural flavors of fresh ingredients.
 Whether it's summer or winter, for lunch or dinner, this is a perfect dish for any time!